JoshHambright/DungeonsAndDatabases/README.md

 * **Open5e** more inspiration about rules and building classes
   * https://open5e.com/

-* **DND 5E API** Open API for the basic 5e Rules, looking to potentially integrate this API in the future
+* **DND 5E API** Open API for the basic 5e Rules.
+Used to populat race and class details in the Character details.
   * https://www.dnd5eapi.co/

 * **Stack Overflow** a wealth of information when you can find the right question and answer, here are a few we found helpful